carpentries-incubator/ML_with_AWS_SageMaker/episodes/Interacting-with-code-repo.md

 ### 1. Pull the latest changes from the main branch
 There are a few different options for pulling the remote code into your local version.
 The best pull strategy depends on your workflow and the history structure you want to maintain.
-Here’s a breakdown to help you decide:
+Here's a breakdown to help you decide:

 * Merge (pull.rebase false): Combines the remote changes into your local branch as a merge commit.
-   - **Use if**: You’re okay with having merge commits in your history, which indicate where you pulled in remote changes.
+   - **Use if**: You're okay with having merge commits in your history, which indicate where you pulled in remote changes.
 This is the default and is usually the easiest for team collaborations, especially if conflicts arise.

 * Rebase (pull.rebase true): Replays your local changes on top of the updated main branch, resulting in a linear history.
     - **Use if**: You prefer a clean, linear history without merge commits.
 Rebase is useful if you like to keep your branch history as if all changes happened sequentially.

 * Fast-forward only (pull.ff only): Only pulls if the local branch can fast-forward to the remote without diverging (no new commits locally).
     - **Use if**: You only want to pull updates if no additional commits have been made locally.
-This can be helpful to avoid unintended merges when your branch hasn’t diverged.
+This can be helpful to avoid unintended merges when your branch hasn't diverged.

 #### Recommended for Most Users
-If you’re collaborating and want simplicity, **merge (pull.rebase false)** is often the most practical option.
+If you're collaborating and want simplicity, **merge (pull.rebase false)** is often the most practical option.
 This will ensure you get remote changes with a merge commit that captures the history of integration points.
 For those who prefer a more streamlined history and are comfortable with Git, **rebase (pull.rebase true)** can be ideal but may require more careful conflict handling.

 ```python
 !git config pull.rebase false # Combines the remote changes into your local branch as a merge commit.